SMS vs. RCS: Benefits and Differences

 What is SMS?

 Surprisingly enough, short messaging services, or SMS, have been around for decades.
 Commercially deployed in 1992, SMS is today’s most popular form of text messaging.
 With SMS, brands can send 160-character texts to customers.
 These messages can be enhanced with images and videos, allowing businesses to tailor texts to their target audience’s preferences and needs.
-Almost 30 years after its initial release, countless brands still depend on this highly-effective method of communication.
-That’s because SMS has a 98% open rate, with 60% of customers reading your message in less than 5 minutes.
-Talk about a smart way to engage!
-Although SMS is popular, with over six billion texts being sent daily, businesses and consumers desire enhanced and more flexible solutions.
-Here enters RCS.What is RCS?

 - Larger file sizes, such as high-resolution audio and video